 Upon her return to San Rafael, Mother Raymond entrusted to the renowned architect, Arthur Constable, the work of designing the novitiate building.
 It is named after Santa Sabina in Rome which is Center of the Dominican Order whose monastic house is joined to the ancient Church of Santa Sabina on the Aventine Hill.
 In the 1960s a wing was added to the building to provide additional bedroom space on the second floor and a large recreation/meeting area on the first floor.

 Since 1970, when the Center opened its doors to spiritual seekers of all traditions, Santa Sabina honors its history and heritage.
-Staff continue to cultivate the Center as a place of study, prayer and community.
 Its contemplative roots permeate this sacred space and the present retreat and conference ministry herein.
+Staff continue to cultivate the Center as a place of study, prayer and community as they extend the ministry of the Dominican Sisters of San Rafael in support of contemplative spiritual exploration.

 The Advisory Board supports the mission and development of the Center and its programs through counsel to the Director on long-range planning, budget review and financial monitoring.
 We are grateful for their gift of time and effort to help sustain the Center.
 Current members are: